Contemplative in the Kootenays is a monthly online gathering practicing Centering Prayer, lectio divina, and walking meditation.

 The Ami de l’âme program.

 Wide Spot is a project of the Turner Zion Pastoral Charge of The United Church of Canada.
 Wide Spot has been developed by collaboration between Turner Zion and Heart’s Rest Retreats, one of a number of projects on which we have worked together during the last ten years.
 Heart’s Rest Retreats is a ministry of the Rev. Dr. Therese DesCamp and the Rev. George Meier.

 This program has been funded in part by the BC Conference ProVision Fund with targeted grants from the Slocan Valley Legacy Society, the Regional District of the Central Kootenay, the Columbia Basin Trust, and more.

-WideSpot in the Road discussion and dinner is a collaborative project; we have worked with the New Denver Hospice Society, the Village Hearth restaurant, the Apple Tree Cafe and the Outlet Youth Centre, to name a few.
+WideSpot in the Road programs, including discussion and dinner, Let It Flutter and on-line programming, are a collaborative projects; we have worked with the New Denver Hospice Society, the Village Hearth restaurant, the Apple Tree Cafe, the Outlet Youth Centre, and the Slocan Lake Arts Council to name a few.